 Consider Alternatives: If you are concerned about causing offense or simply want to diversify your vocabulary, there are plenty of alternative ways to acknowledge someone's unexpected arrival.
 "Well, hello there!", "Look who it is!", or simply using the person's name with a friendly greeting are all perfectly acceptable options.

 In essence, using "Speak of the devil" appropriately comes down to exercising good judgment and being mindful of the social dynamics at play.
-While the phrase can be a fun and engaging way to acknowledge a coincidence, it's important to use it responsibly and with consideration for others.
+While the phrase can be a fun and engaging way to acknowledge a coincidence, you'll want to use it responsibly and with consideration for others.

 FAQ